fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 # Compatibility
 [compatibility]: #compatibility

-## Is this a breaking change?
+## Is this a Breaking Change?

 This change should be backwards compatible.

 Existing computation expression builders with an `Apply` method should not change in behaviour, since usages of the builder would still need to add the new `let! ... and! ...` syntax to activate it.
 In particular, in the case of `let! ... return ...`, we will continue to only pick bind, as mentioned earlier.

-## What happens when previous versions of the F# compiler encounter this design addition as source code?
+## What Happens when Previous Versions of the F# Compiler Encounter this Design Addition as Source Code?

-Previous compiler versions reject the new `and!` keyword:
+Previous compiler versions reject the new `and!` and `anduse!` keywords:

 ```
 error FS1141: Identifiers followed by '!' are reserved for future use
 ```

-## What happens when previous versions of the F# compiler encounter this design addition in compiled binaries?
+## What Happens when Previous Versions of the F# Compiler Encounter this Design Addition in Compiled Binaries?

 Since the syntax is desugared into a method call on the builder object, after compilation usages of this feature will be usable with previous compiler versions.

-# Unresolved questions
+# Unresolved Questions
 [unresolved]: #unresolved-questions

 Is `anduse!` an acceptable keyword for when `and!` must also imply a call to `Using`?
 Are there sensible alternatives?